The Rip Chords: Two Albums and a Touring Group

-The Three Window Coupe album (CS 9016 or CL 2216), released three weeks after the "Three Window Coupe" single, had another 11 vocals.
-Melcher and Bringas shared the lead on one song; of the remaining 10, Melcher sang lead on six, and Stewart and Bringas sang lead on four.
-Like Hey Little Cobra and other Hot Rod Hits, its liner notes erroneously listed Rotkin and Marcus as vocalists and Johnston and Melcher's vocal involvement was not mentioned.
+The Three Window Coupe album (CS 9016 or CL 2216), released three weeks after the "Three Window Coupe" single, added another 11 vocals: Melcher sang lead on six of them, Bringas and Stewart sang lead on four, and Melcher and Bringas shared the lead on one song ("My Big Gun Board").
+Like Hey Little Cobra and other Hot Rod Hits, its liner notes erroneously listed Rotkin and Marcus as vocalists and Melcher and Johnston's vocal involvement was not mentioned.
 The 2006 Summer U.S.A.!
-The Best of the Rip Chords released by Sundazed Music clarifies all musicians involved.
+The Best of the Rip Chords released by Sundazed Music clarified all musicians involved.
 According to the re-released 2006 CD cover: "No group epitomized the sun-soaked California Sound better than the fabulous Rip Chords...
 Led by legendary producer Terry Melcher along with future Beach Boy Bruce Johnston and ace-vocalists Ernie Bringas and Phil Stewart, these long-board big-guns left an indelible mark on the surf'n strip sounds of the '60s..."

-Moreover, for the first time, there is a picture of this foursome — Terry Melcher, Bruce Johnston, Ernie Bringas, Phil Stewart — on the inside cover of the 2006 CD booklet (accomplished by bringing four separate photographs together).
-All other photos in that booklet are pictures of the touring Rip Chords.
+There is a picture of that foursome — Terry Melcher, Bruce Johnston, Ernie Bringas, Phil Stewart — on the inside cover of the 2006 CD booklet, along with photos of the touring Rip Chords.

 The Rip Chords' last significant release was the single "One Piece Topless Bathing Suit" in June 1964, with Bringas and Melcher singing lead.
 Although it reached the national charts, it failed to generate major activity.
 In February 1965 a final single, "Don't Be Scared", failed to chart nationally.

 Shortly after the release of "Don't Be Scared", the group disbanded after five singles on the Billboard Hot 100 and two albums reflecting the surf music of the day.
 Stephen J. McParland summarized, "But something as trendy and timely as the Rip Chords' sound and image also had a built-in clock, something like those little pop-up thermometers they used to implant in roasting chickens.
 When your time's up, you're done."
 Melcher, Johnston, Bringas, and Stewart recorded no music as the Rip Chords after the breakup in 1965.

 New Rip Chords

+Using the Rip Chords name, Bruce Johnston and Terry Melcher contributed a single track, "Sealed With A Kiss," to an album by Mike Love and Dean Torrence called Rock'n'Roll Again produced for the Radio Shack US chain store in 1983.

 Rotkin and Marcus, who toured with Stewart, revived the group during the mid-1990s with additional members.
 The new group tours and records as the Rip Chords.
 In 2010, the new group released a Spectra Records CD entitled The Best of the Rip Chords ...
 Today (not to be confused with the 2006 Summer U.S.A.
-Best of the Rip Chords released by Sundazed Music).
+The Best of the Rip Chords released by Sundazed Music).
 The Sundazed release features the 1960s original singing Rip Chords, the Spectra release does not.

-As a result, founding member Bringas, who teaches religious studies at Glendale Community College in Arizona, has said that misinformation, disinformation, and confusion surround the group's identity (especially on the Internet).